guastallaigor/vue-paycard/README.md

 ### Storybook

-For visual testing, this project contains storybook which you can run by doing the next command
+For visual testing, this project contains storybook which you can run by running the command

 ```sh
 $ yarn storybook